 QName Description All Used in place of enumerating all of the available properties (signified by QNames); indicates ALL properties should be returned.
 AliasCount Number of known aliases of Ent ChildCount Number of subentries corresponding to Entry , if and only if Entry is a VirtualDirectory ; zero or NULL otherwise.
-Description Optional description of Entry ModificationTime DateTime (xsd:dateTime) representation of the last modified timestamp of Entry Name String representation of the human interface name of Entry Туре String value denoting the type of entry ; valid values are: Junction , LogicalReference , Alias , Referral , and VirtualDirectory EPRs Used to retrieve all Endpoint References associated with Entry LogicalName String representation of the logical name of Entry , if Entry is a LogicalReference LogicalResolvers Used to retrieve all resolvers associated with the logical name of Entry TargetPath The full path of the target entry ; if and only if Entry is an Alias ; empty or NULL otherwise.
-Any adjunct resource property QNames and respective values set at runtime.
+Description Optional description of Entry ModificationTime DateTime (xsd:dateTime) representation of the last modified timestamp of Entry Name String representation of the human interface name of Entry Туре String value denoting the type of entry, valid values are: Junction, LogicalReference, Alias, Referral, and VirtualDirectory EPRs Used to retrieve all Endpoint References associated with Entry LogicalReferences Used to retrieve all Logical References associated with Entry TargetPath The full path of the target entry ; if and only if Entry is an Alias ; empty or NULL otherwise.
+Any adjunct resource pr roperty QNames and respective values set at runtime.
 See 1.3.5